Accessibility percolation in random fitness landscapes: Introduction

-This notion of evolutionary accessibility was first introduced by Daniel Weinreich and collaborators \cite{JK-Weinreich2005}.
-In a seminal empirical study they constructed and characterized all $2^5 = 32$ combinations of 5 point mutations in the bacterial antibiotic resistance gene TEM-1 $\beta$-lactamase \cite{JK-Weinreich2006}.
-TEM-1 confers resistance to ampicillin but has very low activity against the third-generation cephalosporin $\beta$-lactam cefotaxime.
+The notion of evolutionary accessibility was first introduced by Daniel Weinreich and collaborators \cite{JK-Weinreich2005}.
+In a seminal empirical study they constructed and characterised all $2^5 = 32$ combinations of 5 point mutations in the bacterial antibiotic resistance gene TEM-1 $\beta$-lactamase \cite{JK-Weinreich2006}.
+TEM-1 confers resistance to ampicillin but has very low activity against the novel antibiotic cefotaxime.
 In combination, the 5 point mutations in TEM-1 increase the baseline resistance against cefotaxime (measured in terms of the concentration up to which bacterial growth is possible) by a factor of about $10^5$.
-The aim of the study was to reconstruct the mutational pathways along which the highly resistant mutant could arise, assuming that mutations occur one at a time and that every step has to provide a benefit in terms of increased resistance.
+The aim of the study was to reconstruct the mutational pathways along which the highly resistant mutant could arise, assuming that mutations occur one at a time and that every step has to provide a benefit in terms of increased resistance\footnote{The conditions for these assumptions to hold are summarised in Sect.~\ref{JK-Sec:Dynamics}.}.
 Since each path corresponds to a particular order of occurrence of the mutational steps, there are 5! = 120 distinct paths, of which only 18 were found to be accessible.
 This observation lead the authors to conclude that adaptive evolution is more constrained, and hence more predictable, than previously appreciated.